royjacobson/modules-report/README.md

 ## Build Systems

 ### CMake
-There's been some recent progress.
-You can see changes relevant to modules [here](https://gitlab.kitware.com/cmake/cmake/-/merge_requests?scope=all&state=all&label_name[]=area%3Acxxmodules), and  [this](https://gitlab.kitware.com/cmake/cmake/-/issues/18355) is the relevant gitlab issue with some interesting discussions.

-CMake will rely on the module scanning protocol from P1689R5, which means they need compiler support for this.
-MSVC 17.4 already has it, and there are GCC and Clang patches implementing it in review.
-With current progress and release schedules, it seems possible that in April 2023 CMake 3.26 will be able to compile modules on all latest released MSVC, GCC and Clang!
+CMake relies on the module scanning protocol from P1689R5, which means they require dedicated compiler support.
+MSVC 17.4 already has it, and Clang 16 (due in March 23) is expected to support it as well.
+A series of equivalent GCC patches seems stuck in review, so most likely will only make it into GCC 14 in 2024.
+So the new version of CMake 3.26 due in April 2023 will probably be able to compile modules on latest MSVC and Clang.

+You can track changes relevant to modules [here](https://gitlab.kitware.com/cmake/cmake/-/merge_requests?scope=all&state=all&label_name[]=area%3Acxxmodules), and  [this](https://gitlab.kitware.com/cmake/cmake/-/issues/18355) is the relevant gitlab issue with some interesting discussions.

 A stub project for using CMake with MSVC is available [here](https://github.com/GabrielDosReis/cmake-for-modules).

 [This](https://www.youtube.com/watch?v=hkefPcWySzI) recent talk details the goals of the CMake modules support.

+For more details, you can read [this](https://www.kitware.com/import-cmake-c20-modules/) recent blog post.

+### xmake

+xmake seem to have a pretty good support for modules with all the big-three compilers, having rolled out their own dependency discovery code.
+[Here's](https://github.com/xmake-io/xmake/tree/master/tests/projects/c%2B%2B/modules) a good place to find usage examples.

 ### Bazel
 Relevant bazel issue is [here](https://github.com/bazelbuild/bazel/issues/4005).